Schneemann84/ProceduralTerrainGen/README.md

 #0.1.0
 - Added ability to create an array of vertices more detailed than before
-- Unable to create mesh with new vertices
+- Unable to create mesh with new detailed vertex creation